-SELECT MAX(hmdt) AS hmdt, MAX(temp) AS temp, System.TimeStamp AS time, dspl INTO OutPBI FROM Input TIMESTAMP BY time GROUP BY TUMBLINGWINDOW(ss,4), dspl
+SELECT MAX(hmdt) AS hmdt, MAX(temp) AS temp, System.TimeStamp AS time, dspl INTO "CallStream-PowerBI" FROM Input TIMESTAMP BY time GROUP BY TUMBLINGWINDOW(ss,4), dspl

-Similarly, if a job attempts to start after the token has expired, an error occurs and the job starts to fail.
+Similarly, if a job starts after the token has expired, an error occurs and the job fails.
 To resolve this issue, stop the job that's running and go to your Power BI output.
 To avoid data loss, select the Renew authorization link, and then restart your job from the Last Stopped Time.

 After the authorization has been refreshed with Power BI, a green alert appears in the authorization area to reflect that the issue has been resolved.